Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 1. Tequila Express (Guadalajara to Tequila)

-Runs Saturdays year-round from Guadalajara to the town of Tequila, where you tour a working distillery (Casa Herradura), watch agave harvesting, eat a traditional Mexican lunch with mariachi music, and ride back.
-The whole experience is one day, leaves around 10 am, returns around 8 pm.
+Runs Saturdays year-round from Guadalajara to the town of Tequila.
+You tour a working distillery (Casa Herradura), watch agave harvesting, eat a traditional Mexican lunch with mariachi music, and ride back.
+Whole experience is one day, leaves around 10 am, returns around 8 pm.
 Around 2,500 to 3,500 pesos per adult, 1,500 pesos per child 4 to 11.
 Toddlers free.

 2. Chepe Pacifico (Los Mochis to Creel)

 The big one.
-Chepe Pacifico (also called El Chepe) is the only passenger train in Mexico that crosses the Sierra Madre Occidental, climbing from sea level at Los Mochis on the Pacific coast to 8,000 feet at Creel in the Copper Canyon.
-The full trip is 9 hours each way through 86 tunnels and over 37 bridges.
+Chepe Pacifico (also called El Chepe) is the only passenger train in Mexico that crosses the Sierra Madre Occidental, climbing from sea level at Los Mochis on the Pacific to about 8,000 feet at Creel in the Copper Canyon.
+The full route is about 9 hours each way through 86 tunnels and over 37 bridges.
 Most families do it as a 4 to 6 day round trip with stops along the way.

-Around $130 to $250 USD per adult per leg in the Premiere class with proper seats and dining car.
+Around $130 to $$250 per adult per leg in Premiere class with proper seats and a dining car.
 Half price for kids 5 to 12.
 Worth every peso.

 Tequila Express Day Trip Planning